CrowdStrike/falconpy/samples/proxytool/README.md

 # ProxyTool v3
 This example focuses on leveraging CrowdStrike's Hosts, Host Groups, and Real-Time Response API.

-It is a script that fetches CID or Host Group hosts, and uses the batch command and offline queuing of Real-Tike Response API to centrally and conveniently issue Falcon sensor proxy configuration changes.
+It is a script that fetches CID or Host Group hosts, and uses the batch command and offline queuing of Real-Time Response API to centrally and conveniently issue Falcon sensor proxy configuration changes.

 - It uses native RTR commands, which will not trigger a detection/prevention in relation to sensor anti-tampering.